thingsboard/thingsboard.github.io/docs/python-iot-gateway/general_configuration.md

 </details>

 ### Section "server"
 Configuration in this section uses for connecting to Modbus server.
-\#TODO I need to implement the modbus connector as server or just as client.

 | **Parameter**                 | **Default value**                       | **Description**                                                                       |
 |:-|:-|-